spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/3-data-flow-simple-task.md

 To launch the task:

-1. Press the "play" button (the middle icon, which looks like an arrowhead pointing right).
+1. Click the option control on the row of task you want to launch and select the **Launch** option.
-   Doing so take you to a form where you can add command line arguments and deployment parameters, but we do not need any for this task.
+   Doing so take you to a form where you can add command line arguments and deployment properties, but we do not need any for this task.

 1. Press **Launch the task**.
    Doing so runs the task on the Data Flow server's task platform and records a new task `execution`.
-   When the execution is complete, the Status turns to a green color and shows `Complete.`
+   When the execution is complete, the Status turns to a green color and shows `COMPLETE.`

-1. Select the **Executions** tab to view a summary of executions for this task, as shown in the following image:
+1. Select the **Task executions** tab to view a summary of executions for this task, as shown in the following image:

 ![Task executions](images/SCDF-task-executions.png)